MANUFACTURING JOB | Graduate Local Area Representatives at SABmiller Plc | BizWatchNigeria.Ng

-SABMiller is in drinks business, bringing refreshment and sociability to millions of people all over the world who enjoy our drinks.
+SABMiller is in the beer and soft drinks business, bringing refreshment and sociability to millions of people all over the world who enjoy our drinks.
 We do business in a way that improves livelihoods and helps build communities.
 We are passionate about brewing and have a long tradition of craftsmanship, making superb beer from high quality natural ingredients.

 We are recruiting to fill the position below: